| This document is also available as

 i.e., they respect functional bisimulation.
 We further investigate structures

--monad, and we study how those structures help to model operations on
+on that exist for axiomatic reasons, primarily because is a dense -monad, and we study how those structures help to model operations on

 processes.
 We outline how this analysis gives ideas for modelling higher